-

 Performance data quoted represents past performance; past performance does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance of the fund may be lower or higher than the performance quoted.

-Morningstar Proprietary Ratings reflect risk-adjusted performance as of 6/30/23.
+Morningstar Proprietary Ratings reflect risk-adjusted performance as of 3/31/25.
 The Morningstar Rating™ for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating™ for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating™ metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.
-Institutional Class (HNRIX) received 5 stars for the three-year and 3 stars for the five-year periods ended 6/30/23 / Investor Class (HNRGX) received 5 stars for the three-year and 3 stars for the five-year periods ended 6/30/23 among 68 and 66 Equity Energy Funds, respectively.
+Institutional Class (HNRIX) received 5 stars for the three-year, 5 stars for the five-year and 3 stars for the ten-year periods ended 3/31/25 / Investor Class (HNRGX) received 5 stars for the three-year, 5 stars for the five-year and 3 stars for the ten-year periods ended 3/31/25 among 68, 66 and 59 Equity Energy Funds, respectively.
 Each share class is counted as a fraction of one fund within this scale and rated separately, which may cause slight variations in distribution percentage.
-The 10-year Morningstar Rating is an extended performance rating based on the historically adjusted returns prior to the inception date of the Institutional Class share class (12/31/13) and reflects the historical performance, fees, and expenses of the Investor share class.

 Standard & Poor’s Financial Services is the source and owner of the S&P® and S&P 500® trademarks.